ksuryakrishna/Socket-Programming/README.md

 g.
 Idiosyncrasy (Maximum Limit):
 	- The project supports upto 400 edges and 255 unique usernames in the edgelist/scorelist.
-	- When an invalid input is given by any of the clients, an error message is thrown by both the clients and the central server.
-The programs get terminated.
+	- Every name present in the scores.txt file is present atleast once in the edgelist.txt.
+Otherwise the project fails.
 h.
 References:

 	- Some snippets were referred from 'Beej's guide for Socket Programming' and modified to establish the TCP and UDP socket communication between the clients and the servers in this project.